nhantran/docker-cluster-installer/README.md

 The column "consul mode" means that we are using the first 2 nodes as Consul servers and others as Consul clients.
 All of these are forming a Consul cluster that will be used as a back-end of our Docker cluster

-## Install Consul cluster to be used as a back-end
+## Install Consul cluster
+The cluster is to be used as a back-end for Docker cluster

 #### For each host [192.168.1.2 -> 192.168.1.5], check out and install Consul:
       cd ~/